 You can use a high-quality test kit to determine the levels of ammonia and nitrate.
 If they are too high, take steps to reduce the level to a safe range.

 Although a self-cleaning aquarium is a long-term investment, it has its own dark side.
 Typically, making a self-sustaining fish tank is more expensive compared to a regular aquarium.
 You will also spend more time during setup and picking the right components and compatible fish.

 The Best Fish to Keep in A Self-Sustaining Fish Tank

 A self-sustaining aquarium requires compatible fish species.
 You need to keep them in a safe and healthy environment.
 Here are some of the best species to keep in a freshwater self-cleaning fish tank.

-However, being a self-cleaning entity does not mean you relax.
-Make sure to keep the tank and water clean for a happier and healthier life for your critters.
+However, being a self-cleaning entity does not mean you are 100% relaxed.
+Still, you have to make sure to keep the tank and water clean for a happier and healthier life for your critters.